 Our top 10 things to do in Lake Ohrid, Macedonia

-The Monastery of St. Jovan of Kaneo (St. John of Kaneo)
+The Monastery of St. John of Kaneo (St. Jovan of Kaneo)

 The small monastery was erected to St. John of Patmos, likely the same person as St. John the Apostle, in the 13th century.
 The monastery can be reached by a 20 minute hike from the ridge above, or a short boat ride from the main dock in Ohrid.